zeroincombenze/tools/maintainer-quality-tools/README.md

 The [lint checker](http://lint.travis-ci.org/) of travis is off-line.

-If you downloaded [Zeroincombenze® tools](https://github.com/zeroincombenze/tools), you can parse .travis.yml using `topep8` command.
+If you downloaded [Zeroincombenze® tools](https://github.com/zeroincombenze/tools), you can create .travis.yml using `topep8` command.

 Multiple values for environment variable VERSION